Because one size doesn’t always fit all.

 I consider each and every individual to be unique and so I recommend personalised nutrition and lifestyle programmes rather than a ‘one size fits all’ approach.
 I would never recommend nutritional therapy as a replacement for medical advice and always refer any client with ‘red flag’ signs or symptoms to their medical professional.
 I will also frequently work alongside a medical professional and will communicate with other healthcare professionals involved in your care to explain any nutritional therapy programme that has been provided.

-I follow the Functional Medicine model, which approach is to consider the whole and its environment.
-It draws up on the latest nutrition research to focus on the underlying imbalances at the root of chronic conditions rather than suppressing their symptoms.
+I follow the Functional Medicine model, which considers the whole and its environment.
+This model draws on the latest nutrition research to identify the imbalances at the root of chronic conditions rather than simply to suppress their symptoms.